Water: Calming and refreshing when you’re relaxing at the lake or seaside, potentially catastrophic when it’s trapped inside the walls of your home.

 Unfortunately, water can find its way into your walls through a multitude of vulnerable areas that are necessary to your home’s design and construction.
 Common entry areas include window, door and vent openings, sill plates, corners, and joints.
 For additional penetration points, check out 10 Household Areas You Should Seal.

 Fortunately, we have a defense against home water infiltration: Flashing, a thin waterproof membrane that creates a barrier and allows water to run off rather than seep in.
+Peel-and-stick waterproofing is the champ in this category.

 With all the ill effects that unwelcome H2O can bring into a home, it’s a relief that we can effectively ward it off with a product that’s as easy to use as self-adhering flashing.